-In Level 3 we are still open to meet your health needs.
-The majority of consultations will be conducted via phone and video.
-However, we will continue to see patients in person if appropriate.
-Please call reception to make an appointment if you want to come in, or if you have any acute respiratory symptoms.
+In Level 1 we are open to meet your health needs.
+You may book an appointment and come in to the practice if you do not have any respiratory symptoms.
+We are also doing consultations via phone and video.
+Please call reception to book an appointment to see a doctor and get a swab if you have any acute respiratory symptoms.
 Please see here for information about making a virtual phone or video appointment.

 It is important to let us know if you have any symptoms of fever, cough, sore throat, difficulty breathing, runny nose, sneezing, post nasal drip or loss of sense of smell.
 Please call our practice number 09 623 4599 to speak to a doctor or nurse.
 Please do not come into our clinic without talking to a nurse or doctor first.

 If you have acute respiratory symptoms, we encourage you to get a swab for COVID-19.
-We are doing covid-19 swabs in a separate area at the practice, and it is free.
+We are doing covid-19 swabs outside the practice, and it is free.
 If you do not have symptoms but are needing a swab for travel, there will be a charge.
 Swabbing is by appointment only and we do not take walk-ins.
 When you arrive for your appointment please call reception on 09 623 4599 and remain in your car until we call you.

 The following symptoms are consistent with COVID-19: